---

 ## Setting permissions using ACLs{% #setting-permissions-using-acls %}

-In order to allow read-only access for `datadog-agent` only, [create ACLs and modify logrotate to persist the permissions changes](https://help.ubuntu.com/community/FilePermissionsACLs).
+To allow read-only access for the `dd-agent` user, create [access control lists (ACLs)](https://help.ubuntu.com/community/FilePermissionsACLs) and modify logrotate to persist the permission changes.

 ### Verifying ACLs are enabled on your system{% #verifying-acls-are-enabled-on-your-system %}

-[ACLs needs to be enabled](https://www.tecmint.com/secure-files-using-acls-in-linux) on your file system to set permissions using the methods outlined in this article.
-Verify ACLs are enabled by using the`getfacl` and `setfacl` commands to set permissions for the `datadog-agent` user on a test directory, for example:
+[ACLs need to be enabled](https://www.tecmint.com/secure-files-using-acls-in-linux) on your file system to set permissions using the methods outlined in this article.
+Verify ACLs are enabled by using the`getfacl` and `setfacl` commands to set permissions for the `dd-agent` user on a test directory, for example:

 ```shell